True Marketing Efficiency For Small (But Mighty) Marketing Teams

 By connecting your CRM and marketing automation contact lists.
 This can be quite straightforward if your company uses an all-in-one sales and marketing suite, or you can set up a native or third-party integration to automatically have the contacts kept up to date.

-Zapier and its alternatives like Outfunnel, Make (previously Integromat) and Automate.io are some of the data connectors that offer integrations between CRMs and marketing tools.
+Zapier and its alternatives like Outfunnel and Make (previously Integromat) are some of the data connectors that offer integrations between CRMs and marketing tools.

 Regardless of the setup specifics, the win in efficiency is huge.
 You can configure your marketing campaigns to be sent to audiences defined in the CRM, so they will start and stop based on data changes in the CRM.
 You’ll never have to export-import lists again and can send out campaigns with full confidence that the lists are up to date.